musaffa/file_validators/README.md

 # this will allow all the image types except png and gif
 validates :avatar, file_content_type: { allow: /^image\/.*/, exclude: ['image/png', 'image/gif'] }
 ```

+## Security

+This gem uses file command to get the content type based on the content of the file rather
+than the extension.
+This prevents fake content types inserted in the request header.

 ## i18n Translations